speced/bikeshed/docs/definitions-autolinks.md

 or you may want it to be linkable with more than one phrase.
 For example, an algorithm named "Check if three characters would start an identifier" may also want to be linkable from the phrase "starts with an identifier".
-To alter the linking text, simply add a `title` attribute to the definition;
+To alter the linking text, simply add an `lt` attribute (for "Linking Text") to the definition;
-the title text is used instead of the text content.
+the linking text is used instead of the text content.
 You can separate multiple linking phrases by separating them with the pipe "|" character.

 Defining Extra-Short "Local" Linking Texts